zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/database.md

 ---

+## Content Queries

+For every source instance the following content queries will be made available as Dynamic Content option.

-## Record Query
+### Record Query

-For each [Database Source](#source) a **Record Query** is created on the fly and made available as Dynamic Content option under the Database Group.
-It fetches a single record from the table and resolves to a dynamically generated record type based on the table schema.
+Fetches a single record from the table and resolves to a dynamically generated record type based on the table schema.

 {% image %}
 ![Database Record Query](/assets/ytp/sources/db-query-record.webp)